Prola II: Repulsion of Jagaddeva's attack

 The 19 January 1163 CE Anumakomda inscription of Prola II's son Rudra-deva states that Prola II quickly repulsed Jagaddeva's invasion of Anumakomda.
-The Ganapeshvaram (Ganapeswaram) inscription of his grandson Ganapati does not mention this achievement while listing the mlitary victories achieved during Prola's reign, which suggests that this attack happened before Prola's ascension to the throne.
+The Ganapeshvaram (Ganapeswaram) inscription of his grandson Ganapati does not mention this achievement while listing the military victories achieved during Prola's reign, which suggests that this attack happened before Prola's ascension to the throne.

 During 1107-1117 CE, the Sabbi-nadu region (centered around Vemulavada) seems to have been in some kind of political turmoil.
 Epigraphic evidence suggests that a number of local chiefs died during this period - Beta II, Durga-raja, Meda I of Polavasa, and Meda's son Jagaddeva; the Paramara prince Jagaddeva departed from the region during this period.
 The Kottapalli inscription of Ganapati states that Prola II was so benevolent that he protected even his brother's son.
 This suggests that Durga-raja's rule came to a sudden end, and his son had to seek asylum with Prola II.

 Historian P.V.P.
 Sastry theorizes that the Paramara prince Jagaddeva and the Polavasa chief Meda-raja rebelled against the Chalukya king, since inscriptions during 1108-1112 CE do not mention any overlord.
 Jagaddeva may have been unhappy because the Chalukya king transferred the control of the Sabbi-1000 province (the Sabbi-nadu region with 1000 villages) from him to Prola II's father Beta II.
 The rebels probably attacked the Kakatiya stronghold of Anumakonda, but Prola II defeated them.
 It is not clear if this event occurred during the reign of Prola II's father Beta II or after his death.

 Sastry speculates that Prola II's brother Durga-raja joined the rebellion against the Chalukya king.
 Prola stayed loyal to the Chalukyas, defeated the rebels, and usurped the power from Durga-raja.
 Sastry's theory is based on the 1120 CE Matedu inscription issued by Prola II's vassal Vembola Boddama Mallenayaka of the Pulinda family.
 This inscription states that Mallenayaka's father Reva defeated the agnates (dāyas) of the Kakatiya family.
 Epigraphic evidence suggests that the ascension of Prola II was sanctioned by the Chalukya king as well as the family preceptor Rameshvara Pandita.
 The Kottapalli inscription praises him as the one who elevated the family (kula-vardhana).